-Unless you already remember many of the albums I’ve talked about on my blog, you will not easily rediscover them on today’s radio (unless of course you’re watching one of those “Time Life Infomercials,” or one of those Doo-Wop/Disco Specials on PBS (even then, it’s usually the same people) (and mind you those shows have become scarce)).
+Unless you already remember many of the albums I write about on my blog, you will not easily rediscover them on today’s radio (unless of course you’re watching one of those “Time Life Infomercials,” or one of those Doo-Wop/Disco Specials on PBS (even then, it’s usually the same people) (and mind you those shows have become scarce)).
 For us older folks, our old classics has been replaced with a newer generation of classics.
 Marvin Gaye has now become R. Kelly; Aretha Franklin has now become Kelly Price; and Teddy Pendergrass has now become Jaheim.

 I encourage all seasoned folk to learn how to use some of the streaming services we have today; there’s a lot of wonderful oldies floating around the internet.
 In fact, not only are the albums cheaper digitally, you can legally listen to them for free, such as the use of Pandora, Spotify and a plethora of other services.
 Some free platforms are limited in terms of music library, and or amount of hours you can listen per month.
 But most importantly, the forgotten artists gets paid each and every time you listen to their music, per person (unique IP)!
 Either they get paid by your paid subscription to a music service, or the free music services like Pandora or iHeart radio pays the artist by way of licensing fees/advertisements.
+There is nothing for you to lose.
 So you see, it is extremely important to share your favorite music.

 I would also like the seasoned folk to seriously keep this in mind, if we don’t continue to listen to our classics digitally (even on the free services (legally free services)) (or at least give them a 5 star vote or a thumbs up to tell the service you love the kind of music your listening to; even if you’re listening to yahoo radio, I don’t care), the streaming services may decide not to renew the licenses for particular songs based on low popularity.
 Why should you care?
-Because they can either become digitally lost forever, or you could be spending a shit load of money to buy an original album if you really wanted it; and it may or may not be in mint condition.
+Because they can either become digitally lost forever, or you could be spending a shit load of money trying to purchase an original album if you really wanted it; and it may or may not be in mint condition.
 Why?
 Because no one else would have it!
-Many of the classics we hear on these streaming services are technically physically out of print.
+Many of the classics we hear on these streaming services are technically physically out of print already.
 If your favorite streaming service does not have your favorite oldies, they often have an option for members to send requests.
 Based on contractual agreements amongst the services, they may or may not be able to renew or purchase that license.

-Updated May 9, 2015
+Updated June 13, 2015